 WHAT IF THEY HAVE FINGERPRINTS?

-Evidence of fingerprints isn't as damning as you might expect.
+Prosecutors love fingerprints and I don't know why ,because evidence of fingerprints isn't as damning as you might expect.
 The simple fact is, numerous Florida courts have overturned convictions based upon fingerprints.
 For example, in C.P.C. v.
 State, the Accused was convicted of burglary of a dwelling and grand theft.
 179 So.
 3d 376 (Fla.
 5th DCA 2015) Basically, an apartment was broken into and C.P.C.'s fingerprints were found on the broken glass.
-The court overturned the conviction because the state couldn't prove when the fingerprints were left on the window. [for a deeper analysis, check out my article "Fingerprints Not Enough to Convict"]
+The court overturned the conviction because the state couldn't prove when the fingerprints were left on the window. [for more on this, check out my article "Fingerprints Not Enough to Convict"]

 A similar result was reached in C.E. v.
 State, a case in which the defendant was convicted of burglary of a conveyance.
 665 So.
 2d 1097 (Fla.
 4th DCA 1996).
 A police van was broken into, things were stolen, and an exterior window had C.E.'s fingerprints on it.
 These fingerprints were the only evidence against C.E., and the conviction was thrown out because the state could not prove when the prints were placed on the vehicle.